AvirukBasak/libxalloc/tests/README.md

 The idea is to modify [test.c](test.c), replacing `*alloc` and `free` functions with custom overrides.
 This is to prevent `libc` allocators from interfering with `libxalloc`.

-The overrides provide the following dump.
-Inspection of the dump is largely unnecessary.

 It is observed that the difference in `sbrk(0)` at the end of execution is `1064 B`.
-That is untraceable.

-Inspection of the dump gives no clear clues, but we do notice an allocation of `1080 B` during first `printf` call.

 #### Observations:
-Test platform `Termux Linux 4.19.157 aarch64 Android`
+Test platform `Termux Linux 4.19.157 aarch64 Android`:
 - first `48 B`, `8 B` and `48 B` allocations are not by `printf`.
 - brk init is calculated at this point, before 1st `printf`.
 - first `printf` causes allocation of `1024 B`.